Meet the Team

 Violet Kulo, EDD, MS, MA

-Associate Professor and Health Professions Education MS Program Director
+Associate Professor and Health Professions Education PhD Program Director

-Violet Kulo is an Associate Professor in the Health Professions Education program in UMB's Graduate School.
+Violet Kulo is the Health Professions Education PhD program director and an Associate Professor in the Graduate School at the University of Maryland Baltimore.
 Before coming to UMB, she worked at the Johns Hopkins University School of Medicine for 9 years.
 She was responsible for overseeing curriculum mapping, medical student assessment, and program evaluation in the pre-clinical curriculum.
 Dr. Kulo's research interests include instructional design, learner engagement, student assessment, and evaluation of innovative educational programs.
 She is passionate about preparing competent, effective, and exemplary interprofessional health professions educators, leaders, and researchers.
 Dr. Kulo received her BEd in Mathematics and Economics from Moi University in Kenya, MA in Mathematics from Morgan State University, and her MS and EdD in Instructional Design and Technology from Lehigh University.

 Emilie Ludeman, MSLIS